willdurand/willdurand.github.io/_posts/2013-06-03-object-calisthenics.md

 primitives within objects**, in order to avoid the [**Primitive Obsession**](http://c2.com/cgi/wiki?PrimitiveObsession) anti-pattern.

-If the variable of your primitive type has a **behaviors**, you MUST encapsulate it.
+If the variable of your primitive type has a **behavior**, you MUST encapsulate it.
 And this is especially true for **Domain Driven Design**. **DDD** describes **Value Objects** like `Money`, or `Hour` for instance.